Hey, Sumit here 🤗

-DR is still helpful and gives you a fair idea about an expired domain.
+DR is still helpful and gives you a fair idea about an aged domain.

-I don’t consider any expired domain “good” if it has a DR of less than 16, even if it has a high number of backlinks.
+I don’t consider any aged domain “good” if it has a DR of less than 16, even if it has a high number of backlinks.

 The key is to look for a high DR but the one with natural and relevant backlinks.